fentosc/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 ---

 <p> I am a PhD student at <a href="https://www.tse-fr.eu/people/oscar-fentanes">Toulouse School of Economics</a>.
-My research interested are macroeconomics and development economics.</p>
+My research interestes are macroeconomics and development economics.</p>

 <p> Before pursuing my graduate studies, I worked as an analyst for the Inter-American Development Bank.</p>